Skip to content

 What's next

-Day-job performance-tuning work is the bulk of the week.
+Day-job DevOps work is the bulk of the week.
 Outside of that, I keep pushing on Provstiskyen's Analyse module: the last piece before the legacy R Shiny app can finally retire.

 If something you run is slower than it should be, get in touch .